The Course Itself

 The location was Bolton, so that was convenient as it's only 20 minutes from our studio.
 It consisted of 2 days, food and drink provided.
 There were 12 people on this course and the majority were business owners, a few were sales people or account managers.

 I entered the room and was instantly made to feel at home by the trainer, Ali.
 I introduced myself to the others and felt comfortable.
-It didn't feel like a training course (or at least what I expected it to look and feel like).
+It didn't feel like a sales training course (or at least what I expected it to look and feel like).

 Day One was a mixture of theory and activities between the group.
 The room was full of different businesses from different industries from; Web Design to Freight Forwarding, IT, Contract Cleaning, Engineering, Commercial Dealership, to Recruitment.
 Ali (the trainer) explained processes and theories behind human behaviour and how people buy from people.
 The more she talked, the more I thought - actually, what I'm doing here at Shape is right.
 I build relationships with clients, give them a great service, listen to them and actually care about them and their business.
 We discussed winning contracts, how to manage them, and how to keep the business if something goes wrong.
 Because at the end of the day, sometimes things can go wrong - whether it be human error, a mistake or misunderstanding - but it's how you react to it that matters.
 Useful tips on how to close a sale were very useful for me, especially listening too other people around the room and how they do it differently to me.